telerik/xaml-docs/controls/radgridview/styles-and-templates/styling-group-footers.md

 # Styling Group Footers

->tipBefore reading this topic, you might find useful to get familiar with the [GridViewGroupFooterCell and GridViewGroupFooterRow]({%slug radgridview-styles-and-templates-templates-structure%}).
+>tipBefore reading this topic, you might find it useful to get familiar with the [GridViewGroupFooterCell and GridViewGroupFooterRow]({%slug radgridview-styles-and-templates-templates-structure%}).

 In this article we will discuss the following topics: